ptsim/vecbackup/README.md

 ## How to install?

-Download the latest OS X or Linux release here: https://github.com/ptsim/vecbackup/releases
+Download the latest OS X, Linux and Windows releases here: https://github.com/ptsim/vecbackup/releases

-For other systems, try building from source.
-It will likely just work with any Linux distribution.

-Latest version on the master branch now works on Windows 10.

 ## How to build?